KSSwimmy/StartTheUXDesign-Process-Empathize-Define-And-Ideate/Week1/README.md

 You’re beginning to understand what it means to empathize with your users.
 Each time you interact with a potential user, you get a little closer to understanding their perspectives and pain points.
 Good luck!

+---
+### Identify user pain points

+Pain points are any UX issues that frustrate the user and block the user from getting what they need.

+Types of Pain Points

+- Financial
+- Product
+- Process
+- Support

+These are frustrations that stop the user going from point A to point B.

+---